From Good to Excellent in DDD: Common Mistakes and Anti-Patterns in Domain-Driven Design - 10/10

 What happens:

-This adds unnecessary complexity, slows down development, and makes it difficult to change simple functionalities.
+This adds unnecessary complexity, slows development, and makes changing simple features difficult.

 How to avoid it:

 Use DDD where it makes sense: in domains with rich behaviors and changing rules.
-For simple cases, feel free to use direct architectural patterns.
+For simple cases, don’t hesitate to use straightforward architectural patterns.

 What happens:

-Value Objects are assigned unique identifiers or allowed to mutate.
+Unique identifiers are assigned to Value Objects or they are allowed to mutate.
 Entities are created without a clear identity or business purpose.

-This breaks the core semantics of the domain model and can introduce subtle errors in assuming incorrect identities or behaviors.
+This breaks the core semantics of the domain model and can introduce subtle errors by assuming incorrect identities or behaviors.

 How to avoid it:

-Keep the basics: Entities have an identity and life cycle; Value Objects are immutable and their equality is based on attributes, not IDs.
+Stick to the basics: Entities have identity and lifecycle; Value Objects are immutable and their equality is based on attributes, not IDs.

 What happens:

-Several teams share a single model or library in different parts of the system, forcing a uniform structure.
+Several teams share a single model or library across different parts of the system, forcing a uniform structure.

-This generates strong coupling, overlapping responsibilities and different meanings for the same concepts, making it difficult for the system to evolve.
+This creates strong coupling, overlapping responsibilities, and different meanings for the same concepts, making system evolution difficult.

 How to avoid it:

 Respect boundaries.
-It clearly defines and applies Bounded Contexts, and manages interactions through well-defined contracts such as APIs or asynchronous events.
+Clearly define and apply Bounded Contexts, and manage interactions through well-defined contracts such as APIs or asynchronous events.

 Misuse of Domain Services